All Episodes

 I'm going across Nebraska.

-I'm on my way back to Ohio right now.
+I'm all the way back to Ohio right now.

-I just wanted to comment that how they're sending one independent investigator for all this Waco stuff.
+Just wanted to comment that how they say they want an independent investigator for all this Waco stuff.

 I just want to make a nomination.